Dgarza0413/friend-finder/README.md

 We include `app.use` to handle our middleware that responds to, in this case, routes that contain json data and parses urlencoded requests

-Our server.js file requires two corresponding js files that handle either the api routing or html routing.

 We then conclude the file with listening the listen method that express provides to us for connections on specified hosts and ports

+### about htmlroutes & apiroutes
+Our server.js file requires two corresponding js files that handle either the api routing or html routing into their own seperations of concern that is completed by placing the routes into a function that is then passed into our server.js

 # about .html files
 Our .html files are static files that are requested using the `res.sendFile(path.join(__dirname, <routename>))`

 survey.html contains the bulk of the logic used to return our matched friend using the input data from forms that then calculates the difference and returns the least different friend match.

+In this case our logic is retrieved upon a get request instead of the post where the json file then cycles through the list length through two different loops that compares the difference between people and delivers a json object of the person with the smallest difference.